aketza-ayo/java8-ocp-study-notes/#2 - Design Pattern and Principles.md

 }
 ```
 # Understanding Design Principles
+A *design principle* is an established idea or best practice that facilitates the software design process.

 ## Encapsulating Data
+One fundamental principle of object-oriented design is the concept of encapsulating data.
+In software development, *encapsulation* is the idea of combining fields and methods in a class such that methods operate on the data, as opposed to the users of the class accessing the fields directly.
+In Java, is common to have private variables and public methods to access or modify the variable commonly referred as setters and getters.

+The underlying idea of encapsulation is that no actor other than the class itself should have direct access to its data.
+The class is said to encapsulate the data it contains and prevent anyone from directly accessing it.

 ## Creating JavaBeans
+Encapsulation is so prevalent in Java that there is a standard for creating classes that store data, called JavaBeans.
+A *JavaBean* is a design principle for encapsulating data in an object in Java.
+It boils down to variables are marked private.
+A mutation method begin with set, non-boolean properties begin with get to retrieve the data.
+Getter for boolean property may begin with is or get.
+So the nethod name nust have a prefix of set/get/is followed by the first letter of the property in uppercase and followed by the rest of the property name.

 ## Applying the Is-a Relationship
+In object-oriented design, we describe the property of an object beign an instance of a data type as having an *is-a relationship*.
+The is a relationship is also known as the inheritance test.
+For example, imagine that we have a class Cat that extends a class Pet, as shown below

 ## Applying the Has-a Relationship
 ## Composing Objects
 # Working with Design Patterns